EduardoSolanas/simple-data-warehouse/README.md

 All endpoints can be filtered by :
 * Daily: Filters by a given date
+* DateFrom: Filters by date greater or equals than the given dateFrom
+* DateTo: Filters by date lower or equals than the given dateTo
-* DateFrom and DateTo: Filters by a range of dates
+* DateFrom and DateTo: Filters by the given date range
 * Datasource: Filters by datasource value
 * Campaign: Filters by campaign value